 Uterine fibroids are the most common non-cancerous tumors in women of childbearing age.
-Both surgical and medical treatments are available and the choice depends on number, size, and location of UFs, patient's age and preferences, and pregnancy expectations.
-To date, symptomatic UFs have been mostly treated with radical surgery (hysterectomy) in women who have completed childbearing, or conservative surgery (myomectomy and endometrial ablation) in women who wish to preserve fertility.
+Both surgical and medical treatments are available, and the choice depends on number, size, and location of uterine fibroids, patient's age and preferences, and pregnancy expectations.
+To date, symptomatic uterine fibroids have been mostly treated with radical surgery (hysterectomy) in women who have completed childbearing, or conservative surgery (myomectomy and endometrial ablation) in women who wish to preserve fertility.
 Today, the radiologist also has interventional options available.
-Minimally or non-invasive interventional radiology procedures include uterine artery embolization (UAE).
+Minimally or non-invasive interventional radiology procedures include uterine artery embolization.

 There is currently no ideal treatment for adenomyosis, and new options are needed.
-Drawing on experience of treatment of uterine fibroids, MR-HIFU has been explored as a potential new conservative treatment and MR-HIFU is an early-stage, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with adenomyosis.
+Drawing on experience of treatment of uterine fibroids, MR- High Intensity Focused Ultrasound ("MR-HIFU") has been explored as a potential new conservative treatment and MR-HIFU is an early-stage, non-invasive, therapeutic technology with the potential to improve the QoL and decrease the cost of care for patients with adenomyosis.

-To achieve its current regulatory clearances, the Sonalleve® MR-HIFU System has undergone several studies and clinical trials for uterine applications at Sunnybrook Health Sciences Center (Toronto, Ontario), University Medical Center Utrecht (Utrecht, the Netherlands), University Hospital St. André (Bordeaux, France), Samsung Medical Center (Seoul, Korea), Peking University First Hospital Beijing (Beijing, China), First Affiliated Hospital of Medical College of Xi'an Jiaotong University (Xi'an, China), Turku University Hospital (Turku, Finland), National Institutes of Health (Bethesda, MD, USA), St. Luke's Episcopal Hospital (Houston, TX, USA), and others.
+To achieve its current regulatory clearances, the Sonalleve® MR- HIFU System has undergone several studies and clinical trials for uterine applications at Sunnybrook Health Sciences Center (Toronto, Ontario), University Medical Center Utrecht (Utrecht, the Netherlands), University Hospital St. André (Bordeaux, France), Samsung Medical Center (Seoul, Korea), Peking University First Hospital Beijing (Beijing, China), First Affiliated Hospital of Medical College of Xi'an Jiaotong University (Xi'an, China), Turku University Hospital (Turku, Finland), National Institutes of Health (Bethesda, MD, USA), St. Luke's Episcopal Hospital (Houston, TX, USA), amongst others.